Shruthika14/Kanini_tasks/README.md

-# Kanini_tasks
+# [KANINI] Tech Tasks Repository

-[Kanini] Tech Tasks Repository  This repository contains various tech tasks completed by [Kanini].
-The tasks cover a wide range of technologies, including HTML, CSS, JavaScript, Bootstrap, SQL, C#, .NET, Angular, and React.
-These tasks serve as valuable learning resources.
+Welcome to the [KANINI] Tech Tasks repository!
+Here, you will find a collection of tech tasks that cover a diverse range of technologies, including HTML, CSS, JavaScript, Bootstrap, SQL, C#, .NET, Angular, and React.